eve-seat/seat/docs/upgrade_specifics/upgrading_v0.8_to_v0.9.md

 [ok] Group Market Managers created.
 ```

+Update your SDE data with the latest Kronos data following the Update SDE instructions form the install guide.

 Lastly, bring your app back online by running `php artisan up` and watch the log files for any potential errors.